I went swimming every day for two weeks - here's how it changed my routine for the better

 As with any aerobic activity, it’s no surprise that swimming is an effective calorie burner.
 How many calories swimming burns will differ for every person but Harvard Medical School estimates that during a 30-minute low-intensity swim a 57kg woman can burn around 180 calories, a number that rises with body weight as an 84kg woman could burn 266 calories in the same session.

 Switch it up to a vigorous 30-minute swim using, say, front crawl over breaststroke, and the same women could be burning around 300 and 444 calories respectively.
 It's not as intense as HIIT or running - which is where running wins in the swimming vs running debate - but it's decent.
-However, to lose weight you would still need to pair it with a calorie deficit over several weeks, something my week-long swim challenge didn't allow for.
+However, to lose weight you would still need to pair it with a calorie deficit over several weeks, something my two-week-long swim challenge didn't allow for.

 Kerry Law standing in the changing rooms after swimming every day for a week, next to image of a swimming pool